-Durable Goods Orders in the United States averaged 0.31 percent from 1992 until 2019, reaching an all time high of 23.20 percent in July of 2014 and a record low of -18.40 percent in August of 2014.
+Durable Goods Orders in the United States averaged 0.34 percent from 1992 until 2022, reaching an all time high of 26.20 percent in July of 2014 and a record low of -21.90 percent in August of 2014.
 This page provides the latest reported value for - United States Durable Goods Orders - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Durable Goods Orders - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.